-My original concept for the new logo stemmed from an artifact found within the museum's historical context—a vintage melting pot once used when the museum was a trading warehouse.
-This warehouse, strategically situated inside the bustling harbors, facilitated commerce between Greenland, the Faroe Islands, and Denmark, where whale blubber was boiled in copper vessels for lamp fuel production.
+The concept for the new logo was inspired by an artifact from the museum’s history: a vintage melting pot used when the museum served as a trading warehouse.
+The warehouse, strategically located within the active harbors, served as a key hub for trade among Greenland, the Faroe Islands, and Denmark.
+Whale blubber was processed in copper vessels such as this to produce lamp fuel.

 Inspired by this historical artifact, I envisioned the melting pot as a symbolic representation of the museum’s diverse cultural mixture.
 As my design exploration progressed, I integrated elements of water ripples, further enriching the visual narrative and imbuing the logo with layers of meaning and significance.

-After careful consideration, I decided to use the melting pot logo to represent concert hall, which would serve as an ideal venue for hosting events commemorating the diverse cultures showcased within the museum.
-Subsequently, I used the alternative logo as the focal point of the museum's branding strategy.
-Notably, Each segment within the logo symbolizes a distinct country featured within the museum's exhibits.
+Following thorough evaluation, I selected the melting pot logo to symbolize the museum’s concert hall, which serves as an exemplary venue for hosting events that celebrate the diverse cultures displayed within the museum.
+I used the alternative logo as the focal point of the museum’s branding strategy, each segment of which symbolizes a distinct country featured within its exhibits.

 &